cube-drone/tex_avery/vc_characters.md

  * A mug of Amber Ale
  * Short & Stout

-Your hair is
- * Short & Black
- * Medium & Brown
- * Long & Blonde

 You're not wearing any clothes.

 You have a long tattoo of an asian-style dragon running from